MyNameNewPerson/never/NeverlandsMobile/TASK_STATUS.md

 ResourceAutomation
 BackgroundTasks

-Create a functional map of the entire client.
+Create a full functional map of the client.

-Output a structured list showing:
+Produce a structured list:

-Feature Name
+Feature
 Source Files
-Primary Classes
+Main Classes
 Dependencies

-This discovery phase must produce a complete list of functionality implemented in the original client.
+This discovery map should represent the complete functional architecture of the desktop client.

+ARCHITECTURE RECONSTRUCTION

+Because the project was originally decompiled, many class names may be unclear.

+Reconstruct the logical architecture by grouping classes into subsystems such as:

+Game communication
+Combat system
+Navigation system
+Automation system
+Map handling
+Configuration
+Profiles
+Services
+UI

+Document the architecture before continuing.

-DESKTOP VS MOBILE COMPARISON
+DESKTOP VS MOBILE FEATURE COMPARISON

-Next, analyze the existing NeverlandsMobile implementation.
+Analyze the existing NeverlandsMobile project.

-Determine which features from the desktop client have already been migrated.
+Determine which features have already been implemented in the mobile version.

 Create a comparison table:

 Desktop Feature
-Mobile Implementation Status
+Mobile Status
 Missing Components

-Only after this comparison should implementation begin.
+Use this comparison to guide the remaining implementation work.

-CODE MIGRATION STRATEGY
+MIGRATION STRATEGY

-When porting functionality from the desktop client:
+When migrating code from the desktop client:

-1. Extract reusable logic from the original code.
+extract reusable logic
-2. Remove Windows Forms dependencies.
-3. Refactor the logic into reusable services.
-4. Integrate the services into the mobile architecture.
+remove Windows Forms dependencies refactor the logic into services integrate into the mobile architecture

-The architecture must be organized into layers:
+Do not rewrite logic that already works.

+Reuse existing algorithms and logic whenever possible.

+CLEAN ARCHITECTURE STRUCTURE

+The mobile application must follow a layered architecture.

-Core
+Core Layer
-Game models, shared interfaces, and state structures.
+Game state models and shared interfaces.

-Infrastructure
+Infrastructure Layer
-Networking, HTTP communication, cookies, persistence, configuration.
+Networking, cookies, HTTP communication, persistence, configuration.

-Automation
+Automation Layer
-All gameplay automation logic extracted from the original client.
+Gameplay automation logic extracted from the original client.

-Services
+Services Layer
-Application-level orchestration services.
+Application orchestration services.

-Mobile UI
+Mobile UI Layer
-The MAUI interface and platform-specific code.
+MAUI interface and platform-specific code.

-Business logic must never exist in the UI layer.
+Business logic must never be placed in the UI layer.

 AUTOMATION ENGINE

-The mobile application must support all automation capabilities already present in the original client.
+The mobile application must implement all automation capabilities already present in the original client.

-These may include:
+These include systems such as:

 automated resource gathering
-automated navigation
-combat automation
-script execution
-task scheduling
-character state monitoring
+automated navigation across the map combat automation scripted gameplay actions task scheduling character state monitoring

-Implement these using modular services such as:
+Important gameplay features may include:

+auto woodcutting
+auto mining
+auto combat
+map navigation
+scripted actions
+automation timers

+These systems must be implemented using modular services.

+Example structure:

 AutomationEngine
 CombatService